Annibor/financial-freedom-calc/README.md

   - Input initial savings, target financial goals and the desired time frame.
   - The calculator will determine the monthly savings needed to reach the users financial goal.

+- **Exit**:
+  -The calculator will exit the program if user enters 'exit' in any of the inputs within the calculator.

+- **Option to rerun a calculation**:
+  - When a calculation is done, the calculator will ask the user if it would like to make another calculation.
+     - If yes, the user will make a new choise of what calculation it want to do.
+     - If no, the calculator will exit the program and thank the user for useing the calculator.

 ### Future Features